marcocesarato/PHP-AIO-Security/README.md

 On the __Demo__ folder there is also my __antimalware__ (Demo/scanner.php) that use the scan definitions of __PHP AIO Security Class__.
 To use it you run the php file from a console try it!

-__Suggestion:__ if you run the scanner on a Wordpress project type _-exploits_ as argument for a better check.
+__Suggestion:__ if you run the scanner on a Wordpress project type _--exploits_ as argument for a better check.